Orhns/piskulet.com-V2/README.md

 # piskulet.com-V2

 Built a dynamic version of the “piskulet.com” website.
-Have used web forms and SQL server DB to store and retrieve all content of the pages by tables.
+Have used web forms and MS Server & MSSQL DB to store and retrieve all content of the pages by tables.
 Added an Admin Panel.
 <hr>
 <p align="center">